 If you require regular medicines you can use our dedicated telephone answering line on 0141 880 9875.
 Alternatively, you can order through this website by clicking on the link above.

-Prescriptions that are routine and repeat are normally ready for collection after 2 working days from when you ordered them.
+Prescriptions that are routine and repeat are normally ready for collection after 2 full working days from when you ordered them.

 The Safe Way to Order Your Repeat Prescriptions